unimarkup/specification/README.md

 ### Inline formatting

 Inline formatting is applied to a paragraph.
-For multi-paragraph formatting see [here](#attribute-blocks).
+For multi-paragraph formatting see [attribute blocks](#attribute-blocks).
+A non-space character must follow the inline formatting.
+If the inline formatting is not closed by the same characters, the characters are treated as normal characters.

-Inline formatting can also be applied inside words.
+Inline formatting can also be applied inside words and stacked.

 - Bold